Christy (2025 American film): Plot

-In 2003, at James's suggestion, Christy is appointed to fight Laila Ali, feigning a higher weight class to do so.
+In 2003, at James's suggestion, Christy is committed to fight Laila Ali, feigning a higher weight class to do so.
 James hires Lisa to help train her, but Christy loses to Ali.
 Meanwhile, James's controlling nature has progressed to physical abuse, which is suspected by Jeff, Christy's ringside support and a trainer at her and James's gym.
 The couple also develop a codependent cocaine addiction.
 Christy confides in her mother about James's abuse and manipulation, which includes forcing Christy to engage in filmed sex acts, but Joyce dismisses it as drug-induced paranoia.

 By 2010, Christy's and James's relationship has significantly deteriorated.
 Jeff tells Christy that James has been stealing money from her for years, leading to a violent confrontation.
 Determined to leave James, Christy seeks support from Rosie, whom she reconnects with, only to find herself stalked by James.
 James sends clips from the sex tapes he has made with Christy to her peers and family members before claiming Christy has left him for Rosie, publicly outing her.
-A defiant Christy returns to their home, where James stabs her multiple times and flays her calf muscle before shooting her in the chest with a pistol and leaving her for dead.
-Christy manages to flee the house and is saved by a passerby who rushes her to the hospital.
+A defiant Christy returns to their home, where James stabs her multiple times and flays her calf muscle before shooting Christy in the chest with a pistol.
+Christy manages to flee the house and is saved by a passerby who rushes her to a hospital.

 At the hospital, Joyce blames Rosie for James's attack.
 During her convalescence, Christy is visited by Lisa, to whom she apologizes for her previous hostility, and the two reconcile.
 Christy returns to her gym, where she is embraced by Jeff and the other staff.
 Christy resumes boxing without James, who is sentenced to 25 years in prison for attempted second-degree murder.
 Intertitles reveal that Christy and Lisa married in 2017, and that Christy has become an advocate for victims of domestic violence.